txjmp/smartsheet/README.md

 # Smartsheet Go Mini-SDK

-Status as of 11/21/2020 > Passing All Tests in sheetinfo_test, row_test.
-More tests to be added.
+Status as of 11/25/2020 > Passing All Tests in sheetinfo_test, row_test.
+Will be adding more tests.

 Tools for interacting with the Smartsheet API using the Go language.